ilmenit/Phaistos/phaistos-spec.md

 3. **SAME**: Preserves the input value (only valid in output)
    - In output: The value must be preserved from input, whatever it was

+4. **EQU**: Functionally equivalent to original code output (only valid in output)
+   - In output: The value must match what the original code in the OPTIMIZE section would produce given the same inputs

+> **Important Note**: EXACT and ANY can be used in both input and output contexts, while SAME and EQU can ONLY be used in output contexts.
+Using SAME or EQU in an input context will result in a specification error.

 These value types enable several common patterns:

 - **EXACT input → EXACT output**: Transform one specific value to another
 - **EXACT input → ANY output**: "Don't care" about the output value
+- **EXACT input → EQU output**: Produce output equivalent to what the original code would produce
 - **ANY input → EXACT output**: Produce a specific output regardless of input
 - **ANY input → SAME output**: Preserve the value regardless of what it was
+- **ANY input → EQU output**: Transform the input exactly as the original code would
 - **ANY input → ANY output**: Value can be used as a temporary/scratch

 The SAME type is particularly important for registers or memory that must be preserved, regardless of their initial values.

+The EQU type is critical for ensuring that the optimized code produces the same functional output as the original code, without having to define complex relationships between input and output values.

 ### 3.5 Unspecified Values